-Instagram accounts that hold contests can achieve 70% faster follower growth compared to those that don’t hold contests.
+Instagram accounts that hold contests can achieve up to 70% faster follower growth than accounts that don’t hold contests.

-So, if you want a popular Instagram account, running contests is a great place to start.
+If you want a popular Instagram account, coming up with and executing some Instagram contest ideas is a great start.

 In this post, we’ll explore how you can use Instagram contests to raise brand awareness for your business.

-We’ll also dive into some of the best practices you’ll want to keep in mind when running your contests.
+We’ll also dive into some of the best practices to keep in mind when running your contests.

 By the end, you’ll know how to run a successful Instagram contest that will bring your business the attention it deserves.